Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 Exercise: regular, moderate-intensity (40-80% HRR/VO2R or RPE OF 12/16 (6-20 scale) or add 20-30 bpm to RHR), physical activity for at least 150 minutes per week and muscle-strengthening activities on at least two days per week.
 It is most appropriate for PT to work with low-rish CAD clients (an uncomplicated clinical course, no evidence of resting or exercise-induced ischemia/arrhythmias, functionally capacity > 7 METs three weeks following any medical event, normal ventricular  function with an ejection fraction> 50%).

-- Hypertension
+- Hypertension (130/80 mmHg)

 ![IMG_1143](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/b557cb2c-fdb8-4abc-ad6c-c7ae04920819)

 Risk factors include stress, body weight (especially excess body fat), and sleep, as well as age, excessive sodium intake, increased alcohol intake, and physical inactivity.
+Around 90-95% of cases are essential hypertension which has no known cause, 5-10% of cases are secondary hypertension with an identifiable cause.
+Risk factors include stress, excess body fat, lack of sleep, excessive sodium intake, and physical inactivity.

 ![IMG_1130](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/23ef6c87-38ec-4a0c-9860-20613155e49d)

 Treatment falls into nonpharmacological (lifestyle) interventions and pharmacological interventions.
 For lifestyle modification: weight reduction, adopt DASH (Dietary Approaches to Stop Hypertension, to consume fiber and potassium via fruits, veggies, and whole grains, reduce intake of sodium, total and saturated fat, ...), dietary sodium reduction, physical activity, moderation of alcohol.
 For pharmacological interventions: be cautious that medications prescribed have a potential impact on the exercise and post-exercise response.

+Note some beta-blockers can blunt or block the HR response, thus measuring HR will be inaccurate.
+Perceived exertion (RPE) should be used,

 ![IMG_1131](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/8455d34c-449a-4007-99a1-f3283576c8ed)